-It is noteworthy, that the non-analytical dependence of the spin fluctuations for the thermal statistics at $\omega \rightarrow 0$ is related with the power-law temporal decay of the fluctuations.
-The typical temporal dependence of the in-plane pseudospin fluctuations and noise power spectra are plotted in Fig.~\ref{fig:fluctTC}(a) and (b), respectively.
+The calculated non-analytical dependence of the spin fluctuations for the thermal statistics at $\omega \rightarrow 0$ is related to the power-law temporal decay of the fluctuations.
+The typical temporal dependence of the in-plane pseudospin correlators and noise power spectra are plotted in Fig.~\ref{fig:fluctTC}(a) and (b), respectively.
 Figure clearly shows different qualitative behavior of the noise of the in-plane pseudospin components for different statistics of the polaritons.
-We emphasize that the drastic difference of the decoherence times and noise spectral widths for coherent and thermal statistics is related to different dependences of $\langle S_{z}^{2}\rangle $ on the ground state occupancy, $ \langle N\rangle $, see Eq.~\eqref{g2}.
+We stress that the drastic difference of the decoherence times and noise spectral widths for coherent and thermal statistics is related to different dependences of $\langle S_{z}^{2}\rangle $ on the ground state occupancy, $ \langle N\rangle $, see Eq.~\eqref{g2}.